Do you love blueberries?

 What ingredients are in a blueberry iced coffee?

-However, these ingredients depend on the preference of each person.
+However, these ingredients depend on the individual's preference.
 So you can add/remove any ingredient you like:

 • Brewed coffee